 Consciousness and Unconsciousness:

 During the sleep process the body repairs itself while the brain processes the days events and works to sort them out.
 Each night during four or five sleep cycles, we go through various stages of sleep.
 Within each stage there are unique characteristics, each designed to maintain health and to prepare us for our day to day lives.
 When we sleep the levels of consciousness are Excited – Relaxed – Drowsy – Asleep – Deep sleep – Coma.
 The amount of sleep an individual requires varies, a newborn spends 80% of its time sleeping, by five months they need less sleep, sleep requirement decreases through life.
 In middle age a person requires eight hours, in old age it is reduced to seven or less.
 An adult spends around one third of their sleep cycle in REM sleep, 14 – 18 year olds have the lowest proportion of REM to non REM sleep.
 The average person in the course of their life will spend around 20 years sleeping and experience at least 300,000 dreams.
-The nervous system needs to sleep and dream.
+The nervous system needs to sleep and dream for health and wellbeing

-Each person has a natural rhythm of sleeping and waking, it is based on individual circadian, rhythms throughout 24 hours.
+Each person has a natural rhythm of sleeping and waking, it is based on individual circadian rhythms throughout 24 hours.
 Sleep involves four stages that form the sleep cycle, in the first stage the individual drifts between sleeping and waking.
 During the second stage the body can be woken by even the slightest disturbances and the eyes roll from side to side.
 The body is very relaxed during stage three and only an extremely loud disturbance will awaken them.
 It takes twenty minutes to go through the three stages.
 After stage four the cycle reverses, when the person reaches stage one the body goes into REM sleep and begins to dream.
 From stage one to four takes between 90 and 100 minutes.
 This cycle repeats itself between four and five times during the course of a night’s sleep.
-Most dreams take place during REM sleep, at this time the major muscles of the body are paralyzed.
+Most dreams take place during REM sleep, at this time the major muscles of the body are paralysed.

 Reality in dreams: